isomerpages/moe-stgabrielssec/school-announcement/school-announcement/_posts/2023-06-30-post-Sec 4 and 5 Home Based Learning (HBL) on Friday 7th July 2023.md

 description: ""
 image: ""
 ---
-Dear Sec 4/5 Parents/Guardians,
+Dear Parents/Guardians,

-Please note on Friday 7th July 2023, all Sec 4/5 students will stay home in the morning for HBL, before reporting back to school by <br>
- (1) 1.30pm - for students taking their GCE 'O' Level Chinese Oral Exam. <br>
- (2) 2.00pm - for students sitting for their Mathematics timed practice papers.

-Students will also be briefed on this arrangement.
-Kindly help to ensure your son/ward reports back to school at the stipulated time.
+Due to the upcoming Presidential Election on Friday 1st September 2023, please refer to the attached Principal's letter for changes to the school programmes on 30th and 31st August and also 11th September 2023.

+Click here to read the Principal's letter

 Thank you.